moezif-dev/movie-list/README.md

 # movie-list
 my-movie-list is a React application I built to fresh up my skills in building react applications.
-It consists of a UI where users can search and find there next movie, series, or episode to watch.

 The main functional piece of the UI is a Search Input where users can search by multiple parameters to find information about desired digital content.